 In re: Google Inc. Cookie Placement Consumer Privacy Litigation, MDL No. 2358 (D. Del.
 2012-2013) – Representing Internet advertising company, PointRoll, in litigation regarding cookies and browser settings.

-Assist corporations with preparation for and responses to sophisticated cybersecurity incidents.
+Assisting corporations with preparation for and responses to sophisticated cybersecurity incidents.

 Prior to joining Sidley, Ed served as an Associate Counsel to President Clinton.
 In that capacity, he advised senior White House staff regarding various Independent Counsel, congressional and grand jury investigations.
+Ed has developed unique experience representing clients in the midst of media-driven legal challenges.
+His crisis management skills are particularly useful in coordinating the swirl of complex litigation, congressional hearings, and federal and state investigations that follow from major privacy and cybsecurity incidents.